-Earthquake Preparation: Before, After & During
+What to do Before, After & During an Earthquake

-Over the years, there has been an increase in the number of extreme weather related incidents.
+Over the years, there has been an increase in the number of extreme weather-related incidents.
 Over 60% of British Columbians now live in a region where some of the largest earthquakes in the world occur.
 The best defences against emergencies are education and preparation.
 Learn what you can do to protect yourself and your family.
 Download the complete guide to earthquake preparation.

 Before an Earthquake

 Here are some things you can do to protect yourself, your family and your property in the event of an earthquake:

 - Build an emergency kit and make a family communication plan.

 - Fasten shelves securely to walls.